-One of the best and easiest ways to learn how to ride (and to ride safely) is by taking a motorcycle beginner's safety course.
+One of the best and easiest ways to learn how to ride (and to ride safely) is by taking a motorcycle beginner’s safety course.
 Taking this course will give you a chance to ride your bike in a supervised setting before traveling on the open road.
-The motorcycle rider-training course is very similar to a defensive driving course for motor vehicles, where drivers learn how to respond correctly under different road and weather conditions.
-Some insurance companies also have lower rates for those who complete the safety course, so check with your insurance company to see if this is a possibility for you.
+Beginner rider courses are designed for beginner riders with little or no previous motorcycle experience.
+Students learn about different types of motorcycles and their controls, and then begin developing and practicing the mental and motor skills necessary for safe riding.
+Some insurance companies also have lower rates for those who complete a motorcycle training, so check with your insurance company to see if this is a possibility for you.

 How do motorcycle laws work?